Secure Transmission for IRS-Assisted MIMO MmWave Systems

 \section{Secrecy Capacity Maximization Problem}

 To maximize the secrecy capacity defined in \eqref{eqn:secap}, the joint optimization of PB and HB can be formulated as follows { \abovedisplayskip{1.5pt} \belowdisplayskip{1.5pt} } In the above problem, constraints \eqref{eqn:powcons}$\sim$\eqref{eqn:IRScm2} are explained as follows: \eqref{eqn:powcons} represents the transmit power constraint, where $P_{\max}$ is the maximum transmit power; \eqref{eqn:analogcon} means the constant-modulus constraint for analog beamformer at Alice; \eqref{eqn:IRScm1} and \eqref{eqn:IRScm2} represent the continuous diagonal constant-modules constraint for PB.
 Note that the PB and HB are highly coupled in objective function \eqref{eqn:objective_function}.
-To decouple the formulated problem, we have the assumption that the optimal IS hybrid beamforming ${\bf W}^{\star}({\bf \Theta}){\bf F}^{\star}({\bf \Theta})\approx a_1{\bf V}_{\rm B}({\bf \Theta})+a_2{\bf V}_{\rm B}^{\perp}({\bf \Theta})$, where ${\bf V}_{\rm B}$ is the matrix of the strongest $L_s$ right singular vectors of equivalent channel ${\bf H}_{\rm{eq,B}}({\bf \Theta})$ and ${\bf V}_{\rm B}^{\perp}(\bf \Theta)$ belongs to the null space of ${\bf H}_{\rm{eq,B}}({\bf \Theta})$, and $a_1+a_2=\frac{P_{\max}}{L_s}$.
-With the above assumption, we have the following lemma. \begin{lemm} The optimal objective of problem $({\mathcal{P}}_0)$ is no less than the optimal objective of the following lower-bound problem at high signal-to-noise ratio (SNR):
+To decouple the formulated problem, we equivalently reformulate the original problem to the following subproblem with only variable ${\bf \Theta}$: